Cumulocity-IoT/apama-analytics-builder-block-sdk/doc/100-InputAndOutput.md

 ```
+> **Note:** Same sets of `fields` should be used in the Input and Output blocks consuming and producing the same event.
+From above examples, both Input and Output blocks for `MyEvent` event type are using same value for `fields`

 ### Sending Output events

 Output blocks should construct the event to send, typically using block inputs and parameters.
 The event should be routed (using the `route` statement) if synchronous and sent (using the `send` statement) to the appropriate channel.
 The event is routed so that other models can pick up the same event and process it.